 What causes poor posture?

 Muscles adapt to the demands placed upon them.
 As certain muscles spend day after day in a shortened position, those muscles will adapt and stay short when your body moves.
-A tight and short muscles will have an antagonist muscle that helps to perform the opposite movement such as the bicep and tricep muscles.
+Tight and short muscles will have an antagonist muscle that helps to perform the opposite movement such as the bicep and tricep muscles.
 The antagonist muscle will become long and weak as the tight muscle continues to dominate.

 Corrective exercise for poor posture